 Combine Similar Tasks

-Group chores together to maximize productivity.
-For example, dust all rooms at once, then vacuum each area immediately afterward.
-Similarly, wash all bedding and towels on the same day.
-Completing similar tasks in batches reduces transition time and keeps your workflow smooth.
+Batching chores together improves productivity.
+Dust all rooms at once, then vacuum immediately afterward.
+Wash all bedding and towels on the same day.

 Prepare Your Cleaning Supplies